xxionias/leetcode/README.md

 - Next step is to apply the same function to the previously attained result and the number just succeeding the second element and the result is again stored.
 - This process continues till no more elements are left in the container.
 - The final returned result is returned and printed on console.

+## 235. Lowest Common Ancestor of a Binary Search Tree
+Lets review properties of a BST:

+1. Left subtree of a node N contains nodes whose values are lesser than or equal to node N's value.
+2. Right subtree of a node N contains nodes whose values are greater than node N's value.
+3. Both left and right subtrees are also BSTs.